 TAGS:

-Now the nights are drawing in, we’re hankering after some proper, British comfort food.
-There is no better kitchen supper than Mary Berry’s steak and ale pie.
-Best enjoyed piping hot straight from the oven, with a generous side serving of mash and greens.
+Draw the curtains, gather round the table and enjoy this perfect kitchen supper – Mary Berry’s steak and ale pie.
+Serve piping hot straight from the oven, with a generous side serving of mash and greens, hopefully from the vegetable garden.
 (Find more of our pie recipes here.)

 MARY BERRY’S STEAK AND ALE PIE